O-Cedar vs BISSELL Spinwave: Deep Clean vs Convenience

 BISSELL Spinwave Cordless Expert

 The BISSELL Spinwave replaces manual scrubbing with twin motorized spinning pads.
 I charged this unit, filled the solution tank, and timed its battery life.
 It ran for exactly 18 minutes in our testing before the motors bogged down—enough for a medium-sized kitchen and dining room.
 Pressing the handle trigger sprays cleaning solution directly ahead of the pads.
-Because the machine propels itself forward slightly, it requires almost zero upper body strength to use.
-I found it mostly useful for surface-level dust and light smudges, rather than thick, caked-on mud.
+Because the machine propels itself forward slightly, it requires almost zero upper body strength.
+I found it highly effective for surface-level dust and light smudges, rather than thick, caked-on mud.

 Motorized dual-spinning pads eliminate the need to push or scrub manually